redhat-developer/intellij-dependency-analytics/README.md

   If you wish to ignore vulnerabilities for a dependency in a `package.json` file, you must add `exhortignore` as a attribute-value pair.
-  If `exhortignore` is followed by a list of comma-separated Snyk vulnerability IDs, only the listed vulnerabilities will be ignored during analysis.
   For example:
   ```json
   {
       "name": "sample",